mickcaff/Front-End-Mentor-Challenge-04-Social-Proof-Section/README.md

 This was my first challenge where I used CSS Grid.
 Over the past week I have completed two LinkedIn Learning courses that taught how to use CSS Grid and FlexBox.

 I really enjoy using CSS Grid.
-It is a great tool for determining layout of the page or component.
+It is a great tool for determining the layout of the page or component.

 The two CSS Grid courses I completed were: